-The local Chamber of Commerce and MainStreet Director Germaine Ross has 20 years of experience as a landscape designer specializing in sustainable landscaping that promotes bird friendly habitats.
-She has been the Chair of the Grow Osceola Design Committee (a WI MainStreet approach committee) for ten years and along with her current role as director remains active in guiding the group as well as an active member of the Rivertown Trails Coalition.
+The local Chamber of Commerce and MainStreet Director Germaine Ross has 21 years of experience as a landscape designer specializing in sustainable landscaping that promotes bird friendly habitats.
+She has been the Chair of the Grow Osceola Design Committee (a WI MainStreet approach committee) for 11 years and along with her current role as director remains active in guiding the group as well as an active member of the Rivertown Trails Coalition.
 Ms. Ross pledges to continue to integrate her expertise and commitment to make Osceola a bird-friendly village.

 A. Demonstrate that your community has been awarded Tree City USA status by the National Arbor Day Foundation.

 Osceola continues to be recognized as a Tree City USA by the Arbor Day Foundation following its initial award in 2008.
 With every installation of new planting areas, the Village considers adding bird-friendly habitat.
 For example, the new Trailhead located within the Village that was recently planted in October 2016 included mostly bird-friendly plants and designed to attract more birds to the area.
 Several rain gardens have been planted with bird-friendly designs and are effective in attracting migratory birds and many more song birds into the Village.
 The Village has maintained parks and nature areas that continue to have new trees planted and maintained. in 2020, supporters developed a new trail head adjacent to a large passive park.
 All species were bird friendly and included benches, bicycle accommodations and an improved sign. in 2021, the Village is transplanting over 60 recently planted native conifers that will be placed in Village parks.

 Standing Cedars Land Conservancy also manages and protects 1500 acres adjacent and within the Village boundaries.
 They have a strategic management plan, are Chamber members, and work in collaboration with the Osceola Fire Department to conduct controlled burns.